-Applicants that experience unforeseen GMS technical issues beyond their control that prevent them from submitting their application by the deadline, must e-mail the BJA Programs Office staff within 24 hours after the application deadline and request approval to submit their application.
+Applicants that experience unforeseen GMS technical issues beyond their control that prevent them from submitting their application by the deadline must e-mail your State Policy Advisor within 24 hours after the application deadline and request approval to submit their application.
 The e-mail must describe the technical difficulties and include a timeline of the applicant's submission efforts, the complete grant application, the applicant's DUNS number, and any GMS Help Desk or SAM tracking number(s).
-Note: BJA does not automatically approve requests.
+Note: BJA does not approve requests automatically.
 After the program office reviews the submission, and contacts the GMS Help Desk to validate the reported technical issues, OJP will inform the applicant whether the request to submit a late application has been approved or denied.
-If the technical issues reported cannot be validated, the application will be rejected as untimely.
+If OJP determines that the applicant failed to follow all required procedures, which resulted in an untimely application submission, OJP will deny the applicant's request to submit their application.

-The following conditions are not valid reasons to permit late submissions: (1) failure to register in sufficient time, (2) failure to follow GMS instructions on how to register and apply as posted on its Web site, (3) failure to follow each instruction in the OJP solicitation, and (4) technical issues with the applicant's computer or information technology environment, including firewalls.
+The following conditions are generally insufficient to justify late submissions:

+- failure to register in SAM or GMS in sufficient time - failure to follow GMS instructions on how to register and apply as posted on the GMS Web site - failure to follow each instruction in the OJP solicitation - technical issues with the applicant's computer or information technology environment, including firewalls.